Glow Recipe Just Launched A Lip Treatment — And It's Not What We Expected

 Advertisement

 If you look closely, you can actually see the tiny flecks of coconut sugar, which provide a supremely gentle physical exfoliation while gentle AHAs smooth lip texture.
-However, the feel of the balm on your lips isn't gritty or scratchy; the tiny granules dissolve on contact, resulting in born-again, moisturised lips thanks to coconut and watermelon seed oils.
-At £19.50, it's a bit pricey for a tiny tube, but if you're serious about taking care of your lips (or stan Glow Recipe), then it's worth the purchase.
+However, the feel of the balm on your lips isn't gritty or scratchy; the tiny granules dissolve on contact, resulting in born-again, moisturized lips thanks to coconut and watermelon seed oils.
+At $22, it's a bit pricey for a tiny tube, but if you're serious about taking care of your lips (or stan Glow Recipe), then it's worth the trip (or click over) to Sephora.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.